msagesser/msagesser.github.io/artist_talk/index.md

 # Today

 1_
-Prehistory:
-The Mechanization of Music
-Sly and the Family Stone: In Time
+Introduction:
+What is Technology-Informed Sound Making?

 2_
-Presentation:
-Bitumen by Marcel Zaes
-for viola quartet and algorithmic drum beats
+Artwork:
+Parallel Prints
+Music work
+for Yarn/Wire, New York 2022

 3_
-Music & AI:
-Google’s Research Project
-Tensorflow + Magenta
+Artwork:
+In Idle Mode (Noise)
+Installation work
+for the Canton Food Museum, Guangzhou-Shunde, China

 4_
-Workshop:
-Coding music
-with Strudel@TidalCycles

 Wrapup:
-What can we learn from code-based music?
+What can we learn from technology-informed sound practices?

+5_
+Q&A